 Chennai Mahabalipuram alias Mamallapuram

-Mahabalipuram alias Mamallapuram is a UNESCO World Heritage Site, which consists of a Group of Monuments.
-It is located near Chennai (old name Madras) in the state of Tamilnadu in India.
-There are many historic monuments consisting of monolithic and cave rock cut carvings, portraying events from the major Indian epic Mahabharatha.
+Mahabalipuram, alias Mamallapuram, is a UNESCO World Heritage Site comprising a Group of Monuments.
+It is located near Chennai alias Madras in Tamilnadu, India.
+Many historic monuments consist of monolithic and cave rock cut carvings portraying events from the major Indian epic Mahabharata.
 It was built between the 7th and 9th centuries.
 Mahabalipuram is also known as Mamallapuram.

 Chennai Mahabalipuram UNESCO World Heritage Site